RCBSi/advent-of-code-2021/README.md

         that triple specifies the change of basis to translate observations from one reference frame to the neighbor.

-    3. Walk through the graph of neighbours, translating to a common reference frame.
+    3. Walk through the graph of observers who are neighbours, translating to a common reference frame.

     1a.
 If we declare regions neighbours when at least 1 fingerprint matches, the graph of neighbours has 28 nodes and 94 edges, with degrees between 2 and 11.